abetusk/dev/projects/laser-spike/laser-spike.md

 making sure the positive lead is on the left side of the header if looking at the header with the notch side visible.

-Solder two 8x1 row female headers onto the protoboard.
+Solder two 6x1 row female headers onto the protoboard.
 Make the vertical spacing of the headers a matching distance to the height of the buck converter.
 The headers will provide the seating for the buck converter.

-Solder five 2-pin female headers to the protoboard, one at the top for the battery power in, three on the right for the batter power out to the BEC and one last one on the left for the output of the 5V regulator.
+Solder five 2-pin female headers to the protoboard, one at the top for the battery power in, three on the right for the battery power out to the BEC and one last one on the left for the output of the 5V regulator.

 Two of the three 2-pin female headers on the right are for the input and output of the BEC.